jfayling/fayling-web-laser_wars-react/README.md

 ## 🏗️ Project Architecture

-The codebase is organized to separate UI, State, and Game Logic.
+The codebase is organized to separate UI, State, Game Logic, and Networking.

 ### Directory Structure
 ```